greninja58/TF2022-Onboarding/Setup-Guide.md

 git commit -m <write commit message inside quotes>
 ```

-To push all the changes to your forked remote repository, use the following command.
+To push all the changes to the remote repository, use the following command.

 ```
 git push -u origin <branch-name>